 6. A short meeting of the TC-RPPO may be convened prior or during a session of the Commission on Phytosanitary Measures (CPM) to discuss urgent matters and/or review the draft agenda for the next TC-RPPO.

+7. Other informal meetings can be called by the TC-RPPO Chairperson.
+These meetings may include only TC-RPPO members or the TC-RPPO and the IPPC Secretariat.
+Conclusions reached at informal meetings will be recorded by the Chairperson and shared with all members.

-7. A simple majority of the members of the TC-RPPO shall constitute a quorum.
+8. A simple majority of the members of the TC-RPPO shall constitute a quorum.

-8. Members are responsible for all costs associated with attending meetings of the TC-RPPO.
+9. Members are responsible for all costs associated with attending meetings of the TC-RPPO

 Rule 3.
 Observers

-or the IPPC Secretariat may invite observers provided the TC-RPPO members agree prior to the TC-RPPO.
+Any RPPO or the IPPC Secretary may invite observers provided a majority of the TC-RPPO members agree at least two weeks prior to the meeting concerned.
+Agreement on suggested observers is reached by sending their names for review and approval by the TC-RPPO at least one month prior to the meeting.
 Observers may include, among others:

 FAO regional officers from the region hosting the TC-RPPO;